Arnaud58/Arnaud58/README.md

 ## 💻 Presentation

-I have a Master's degree in Computer Science specialized in the field of Image, Vision and Interaction.
+I am an Unreal developer specialized in Virtual Reality.
+I obtained a Master's degree in Computer Science specialized in the field of Image, Vision and Interaction in 2020.
 - I have experience in the research world
 - I am currently working on an exciting Virtual Reality project within the Wellputt team !
 - I like to prototype simple AI when my free time allows it or to do 3D modeling